Surface bundles and the section conjecture: Introduction

 \subsection{Acknowledgments}

 Li is funded by the Simons Collaboration on Arithmetic Geometry, Number Theory and Computation.
 Litt is supported by NSF Grant DMS-2001196.
 This paper benefited from private correspondence with Jordan Ellenberg, Richard Hain, and Qixiao Ma.
-More acknowlegments to be added after the referee process is complete.
+We would also like to thank the referee for their extremely useful report.
+On behalf of all authors, the corresponding author states that there is no conflict of interest.
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

+We would like to thank Jordan Ellenberg and Alexander Smith for pointing out a mistake in an earlier version of Theorem 3.1.1 with a counterexample from the work of Wang on Grunwald--Wang theorem.